-Studio 21 is pleased to announce that this exhibition has been awarded the prestigious Hartlebury Award for 2016.
-Presented annually during the Select Festival.
+Our most recent exhibition was awarded the prestigious Hartlebury Award for 2016 at the SIT Select Festival.
 The judges said that “The Sewing Machine Project showed an eclectic mix of work from wrapped up de-constructed sewing machines, fascinating insights into the piece work machinists, to beautifully machined fabrics.
-The pictures of men milling the sewing machine and the women at work using them provided a historic background to the work, together with the professionally produced and informative booklet.
 It was an inspiring and professionally presented exhibition.”

 We have created a booklet detailing the Sewing Machine Project, if you would like to purchase one for £5 please contact us by email.

-The ethos of the membership is to provide mutual challenge and support whilst developing as a premier and lively exhibiting group.
-This continuing evolution is achieved through a structured programme of design and inspirational workshops, with many members undertaking further personal research, studies and courses.
+Studio 21 was formed in 1997 with an ethos of providing mutual challenge and support while developing as a premier and lively exhibiting group.
+Its continuing evolution is achieved through a structured programme of design and inspirational workshops, with many members undertaking further personal research, studies and courses.
 Others work as teachers, lecturers and authors of books and magazine articles.
 A number are Members and Licentiate Members of the Society of Designer Craftsmen.